shaikaasim/CODSOFT3/README.md

 # CODSOFT3
-The task was to create a landing page using HTML and CSS.
+The task was to create a calculator using HTML , CSS and Javascript.